 Enjoying top-notch Balinese foods is a wonderful experience.
-It is one of the few delights that can rival the pleasure of sunbathing before the Balinese seas.
+It is one of the few delights that can rival the pleasure of sunbathing on the Balinese beaches.
 Local restaurants and food carts are always more than happy to prove that truth to you.

 Since Bali is part of Indonesia, its dishes inherit a share of glory from one of the world’s most culinarily diverse countries.
 Be prepared for the tropical vigor that will ensnare your heart and stomach in this journey to the heart of Balinese cuisine.

 Breath-taking rice terraces are an irreplaceable feature of Bali’s landscape, supplying locals with an important source of sustenance.
 Fresh vegetables thrive during the monsoon season of the island.
 Therefore, it is easy to see why rice and salad dishes play a vital role in the local diet.

 Many signature Balinese recipes stem from universal Indonesian dishes that the local population refashions to suit their preferences.
 For example, Urab (or Urap) is a traditional Javanese dish of steamed veggies, which the Balinese islanders change into Jukut Urab.

 The principal vegetables for this salad are spinach, carrot, and bean sprouts.
 Another essential ingredient is oil-rich grated coconut soaked in spices.
 Like all good Indonesian dishes, Jukut Urab requires a liberal quantity of potent spices, especially chili pepper and lime juice.